microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Trade-Studies/GitOps.md

    - [v2 is published under Apache license in GitHub](https://github.com/fluxcd/flux2), it works with Helm v3, and has PR commits from as recently as today
    - 945 stars, 94 forks
 1. User Interface
-   - CLI, simplest lightweight option
+   - CLI, the simplest lightweight option

 Other features to call out (see more on website)